Columbia College Chicago: Academics

+The former School of Media Arts previously housed the department of Interdisciplinary Arts.
+The programs within that department have since been absorbed into other schools and departments.

 Campuses

 Columbia has a nontraditional campus located in the South Loop and Near South Side of Chicago.
 The college owns sixteen academic, gallery/performance, administrative, and student residential buildings, and leases additional office and student residential space in four buildings.
 Most of the campus is contained in an area bounded by Ida B. Wells Drive, State Street, Roosevelt Road, and Michigan Avenue.
 Many of Columbia's buildings were built in the early 20th century and were acquired by the school as it expanded.

 The college also operates an intensive five-week Semester in Los Angeles program on the premises of Raleigh Studios in Hollywood, California, for upper-level (80+ credit hours completed, 3.0 GPA) Cinema Art & Science, Television, Communication and Media Innovation, Music, and Business & Entrepreneurship students.